 Write the letters until you feel comfortable and don’t have to think about how to write – this is called building muscle memory.
 If you want to write whole sentences, you have to know how to write those letterforms in your sleep.

 Practicing Different Styles

 I’ve created four different worksheets with different calligraphic styles that have letters you can mimic and practice.
-You will get those for free if you subscribe to my newsletter!
+You will get those for free as a gift when you enroll in my free course Calligraphy Basics below!
 Just choose whichever you like best, or write a whole page of A’s, B’s, C’s to see how many variants you can come up with, and then practice one until you master it.

 - No. 1: A basic round, classic style

 - No. 2: a bit fancy, more dramatic style

 - No. 3: a very elegant style, with a few flourishes